In this guide, we will explore the functionality of the wcscoll function in C++ along with its syntax and a demonstration.

 int wcscoll( const wchar_t* wcs1, const wchar_t* wcs2 )

-wcs1: It is a pointer to the wide strings with null terminations that need to be compared.
+The pointer points to the null-terminated wide strings that need to be compared.

 Value returned: The function yields the following three values: